eratosthenesia/lispc/README.md

 ## Why

+First, you might check out [this video](https://www.facebook.com/jbakid/posts/10154049973656597).
 Because __LISP__ is expressive and __C__ is fast and I wanted the best of both worlds is the short answer.
 The longer answer has something to do with macros.
 But instead of immediately boring you with that, I'll answer what you really want to know:

 ## Why Should I Care?